Lung Facts methodology

 It is calculated as follows:

 The societal cost of a condition’s burden is therefore based on when 1 DALY is valued at the GDP per capita for a specific country.
-Within Lung Facts, the societal cost is presented in international dollars for the year 2019 (Int$2019) based on purchasing power parity (PPP).
+Within Lung Facts, the societal cost is presented in international dollars, euros and countries own currency for the year 2022 (Int$2022) based on purchasing power parity (PPP).
 Purchasing power parity (PPP) is a theory which states that exchange rates between currencies are in equilibrium when their purchasing power is the same.
 As such, PPP-adjusted figures represented by international dollars (Int$) allows for a better comparison between countries.

 These monetised DALY estimates can be interpreted in a few ways to aid negotiation and target setting with policy and decision makers.
 First, a total monetary value of that condition’s burden.